prebid/prebid.github.io/dev-docs/bidders/rubicon.md

 As of Prebid 0.27, the Rubicon adapter initiates user-sync requests that will improve DSP match rate, with the aim of generating higher bid prices.

-By default sync requests are fired 5 seconds after the auction is complete.
-This user-sync behavior can be controlled with a call to setConfig():
+By default, sync requests are fired 5 seconds after the auction is complete.
+User-sync behavior can be controlled with a call to setConfig():

 ```javascript